sebleedelisle/Liberation-Gitbook/clip-editor/creator-nodes.md

 Creates an animation from a sequence of SVG files.&#x20;

 * **Import SVG Sequence** - choose which folder that has all the SVG files in.
-Note that they are loaded in alpha-numeric order.&#x20;
+Note that they are loaded in alphanumeric order.&#x20;

 {% hint style="info" %}
 Once the SVG sequence is loaded, the content is converted and saved within the clip, so you don't need to maintain a reference to the files, unless you later want to change the mask settings.&#x20;